-Although the green run series started with a modal test – a kind of vibration testing – conducted in January 2020, the process has been slowed considerably by the coronavirus that has swept the world.
-Agency leadership halted on-site work at Stennis after the pandemic struck the region in March.
-The center began reopening slowly in mid-May, and the green run team completed their second test on the core stage (the orange “body” of the rocket) in late June.
+Although the green run series started with a modal test – a kind of vibration testing – conducted in January 2020, the ongoing coronavirus pandemic has slowed process.
+NASA leadership halted on-site work at Stennis in March 2020, around the same time many in the U.S. realized the seriousness of this coronavirus and began taking measures such as working from home.
+The center began reopening slowly in mid-May, and the green run team completed its second test on the core stage (the orange “body” of the rocket) in late June.

 That test ensured that the software and other electrical interfaces involved in the rocket and the testing stand work properly.